prestodb/tempto/README.md

 ### Using tempto runner

 Tests can be run using the tempto runner.
-This is a java library which enables user to create an executable jar which make it easy for the user to run the tests.
+This is a java library which enables user to create an executable jar which makes it easy for the user to run the tests.
+All you need to do is to make an executable jar is to add tempto-runner to dependencies and create a main class which will call `TemptoRunner.runTempto` (see `tempto-examples` and its main class `TemptoExamples.java` for an example).

 To see a verbose description of all the execution options run:

 ```Shell